 (2a) This regulation does not apply to a firearm of category D if the firearm is licensed under the Act and what is done is in accordance with the licence.

+(2BA) This regulation does not apply to a firearm, or ammunition for a firearm, if —

+(a) the firearm or ammunition is the subject of —

+(i) a licence or permission to import granted under the Customs (Prohibited Imports) Regulations 1956 (Commonwealth); and

+(ii) a licence or permission to export granted under the Customs (Prohibited Exports) Regulations 1958 (Commonwealth);

+and

+(b) the firearm is named and identified in a licence issued under section 16(1)(c) and what is done is in accordance with the licence.

 (2b) In this regulation a reference to ammunition for a firearm that is prohibited does not include ammunition that is also suitable for a firearm that is not prohibited.

 (3) Any firearm or ammunition the subject of an offence against this regulation shall be forfeited to the Crown.